DeepakChoudhari/WheelMovies/README.md

 # WheelMovies
-A movie database API application.
+A movie database Web API.

 #### Below is the tech stack used
 * Asp.Net Core 2.2